DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Architecutres.md

 - LIGHTWEIGHT APs handle **“real-time”** operations like:
     - Transmitting / Receiving of traffic
-    - Encryption / decryption of traffic
+    - Encryption / Decryption of traffic
     - Sending out beacons / probes
     - Packet prioritization
     - Etc…
 - WLC Functions (not time dependent)
     - RF management
-    - SECURITY / QoS management
+    - Security / QoS management
     - Client authentication
     - Client association / roaming management
-    - RESOURCE allocation
+    - Resource allocation
     - Etc…

 - The WLC is also used to centrally configured the lightweight APs
 - The WLC can be located in the same subnet / VLAN as the lightweight APs it manages OR in a different subnet / VLAN
-- The WLC and the lightweight APs authenticate each other using DIGITAL CERTIFICATES installed on each device ( X.509 STANDARD CERTIFICATES )
+- The WLC and the lightweight APs authenticate each other using DIGITAL CERTIFICATES installed on each device ( X.509 Standard Certificates )
     - This ensures that only authorized APs can join the network

 ![image](https://github.com/psaumur/CCNA/assets/106411237/c154bcad-ae81-4fb8-9acf-56913dffaf04)